• Mail

 Garbage Disposals and Septic Systems

 If a garbage disposal discharges into a septic tank, it can place significant strain on the septic system.
+We really don’t see this in Oklahoma City very much.
 The amount of waste that enters the tank, particularly grease and suspended solids, will increase considerably.
 This load increase requires that the septic tank be pumped more often than would otherwise be required.
 The additional strain will also reduce the lifespan of the septic system.
 Septic systems can be designed to accommodate food waste, but, in general, they are not.

 Electrical Wiring Requirements